wovo/ctl/readme.md

 Feel free to suggest corrections.

-I don't pretend to be a front-end developer, so beside the simple web page (see index.html) the list is available in json and javscript formats, with a Python interface for maybe slightly easier use.
+I don't pretend to be a front-end developer, so beside the simple web page (https://wovo.github.io/ctl/) the list is available in json and javscript formats, with a Python interface for maybe slightly easier use.
 If you create you own interface, let me know!